juftin/dotfiles/README.md

 <h2 align="center">Documentation</h2>

-Visit the [full documentation](https://juftin.com/dotfiles/) for more information on how to use the dotfiles, how to install them manually, and general information about how to set up your development environment and get up and running quickly.
+Visit the [documentation](https://juftin.com/dotfiles/) for more information on how to install and use the `dotfiles`, and for more details on how to set up your dev environment and get up and running quickly.